 You cannot run a sizable boat without a marine battery.
 Sometimes you require two of them – one with enough cold cranking amps to start the engine and the other to power appliances on the boat.
-There’s also some all-in-one batteries which aren’t as good as a standalone, dedicated battery for each purpose, but they’ll do in a pinch.
+There are also some all-in-one batteries which aren’t as good as a standalone, dedicated battery for each purpose, but they’ll do in a pinch.

 Choosing the best marine battery is not the easiest thing to do.
 It certainly has to be recently produced because even a battery that is already a year old will provide a lower battery capacity than it had when it left the factory.